LegumeFederation/cvitjs/README.md

 While it is recommended, the data file given for 'location' does not have to be in the `assets` folder to be read by GCViT.

-#### Configuring the UI
+### Configuring the UI

 In addition to the vcf file, a gff "backbone" file will need to be provided for the UI component to display the results.
 The format for this file can be viewed at `ui/cvit_assets/data/soySnp/gm_backbone.gff`.
 CViTjs configuration files will need to be edited as well.
 See the example files `ui/cvit_assets/cvit.conf` and `ui/cvit_assets/soySnp/soySnp.conf`.

-Most aspect of the CViTjs display can be customized, including rulers, colors, fonts, and the popover box that appears when mousing over a feature can be customized.
+Most aspects of the CViTjs display can be customized, including colors, fonts, and the popover box that appears when mousing over a feature.
 For more information on configuring the CViTjs component of GCViT, please see the documentation [HERE](https://github.com/LegumeFederation/cvitjs/wiki)

-Configuration files for the three glyph used by GCViT *Haplotype Block*, *Heatmap* and *Histogram* are in `ui/src/Components/[HaploConfig.js|HeatConfig.js|HistConfig.js]` respectively.
+Configuration files for the three glyphs used by GCViT *Haplotype Block*, *Heatmap* and *Histogram* are in `ui/src/Components/[HaploConfig.js|HeatConfig.js|HistConfig.js]` respectively.

-Other default options (title, bin size, title, ruler tic distance) can be changed through editing the values in `ui/src/Components/DefaultConfiguration.js`.
-After changes are made, the UI will have to be rebuilt by rebuilding the docker container, or by triggering a manual build through node, as described in the following sections.
+Other default options (title, bin size, ruler tic interval) can be changed through editing the values in `ui/src/Components/DefaultConfiguration.js`.
+After changes are made, the docker container will need to be rebuilt, or a manual build will need to be  triggered through node, as described in the following sections.

+**Note:** Configuration settings in `ui/src/Components/DefaultConfiguration.js` override CViTjs equivilent configuration settings, for example, ruler tic interval.

 ### Docker Setup
 For general use, it is probably easiest to get started with GCViT using [Docker](https://www.docker.com/).